cfegela/fhirstorm/README.md

 # FHIRStorm

-FHIRStorm is designed to serve as a reference implementation for managing clinical data using strict compliance to the **HL7 FHIR R4** standard.
+FHIRStorm is designed to serve as a reference implementation for managing clinical data in strict compliance to the **HL7 FHIR R4** standard.
 The system is built with a highly responsive, modern clinical dashboard connected to a robust Java backend powered by the industry-standard HAPI FHIR library.

 ---